mohamicorp/search-for-stash-issues/README.md

 ####External Node
 You must first setup an external Elasticsearch cluster.
 For help on that, look [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-configuration.html). **Search for Stash** will listen for a transport on `localhost:9300` with the cluster name `stash-codesearch`.

+For testing purposes, we've provided some scripts for installing and running an elasticsearch instance.
+You can obtain an instance of Elasticsearch by running the provided `bin/install-elasticsearch-instance.sh` script.
+To run an Elasticsearch instance, run `bin/invoke-es.sh`.
+Make sure that `elasticearch.yml` is in the directory you are invoking Elasticsearch in so that the Elasticsearch configuration is picked up.

 Once the node is setup, you must configure **Search for Stash**:

  1. Go to `Search for Stash Global Settings` page in the Stash admin panel.